iitmcvg/iitmcvg.github.io/_posts/2018-5-13-SVM_and_Neural_Nets.md

 So the aim of the classifier is to make the margin as large as possible.
 Now intuitively lets see what such a line means.....

-For any linear classifier  $($as covered in Linear Regression and Logistic Regression$)$ we have covered so far, we have seen,
+For any linear classifier  ( as covered in Linear Regression and Logistic Regression ) we have covered so far, we have seen,

 $$ \begin{equation}
 y = \beta_{0} + x_{1}\beta_{1} + x_2\beta_2 + ...... + x_n\beta_n